RakeshTirlangi/Intern-Track-AI-Agent/README.md

 # InternTrack AI Agent

 InternTrack AI Agent is a real-time, AI-powered email intelligence system built using n8n.
-It monitors incoming emails, identifies internship-related communication using Gemini-based AI agents, and instantly sends WhatsApp alerts to ensure no opportunity is missed.
+It monitors incoming emails, identifies internship-related communication using AI agents, and instantly sends WhatsApp alerts to ensure no opportunity is missed.

 ---